t-eckert/luka/log/Luka03.md

 ## One Last Button and Some Fake State to go with it

 Adding the `BaseActions` and `ButtonPush` components is much the same process.
-The buttons are not on the grid yet, I will fix that in a bit.
+The buttons are not on the grid yet, I will fix that later.

-The `BaseState` component is different from the other `Base*` components, because I am going to pass props to it.
+The `BaseState` component is different from the other `Base*` components, because I am going to pass data to it.
 This might be a good time to talk about how I plan to structure the state handling in the `Calculator` component and how I'm thinking about component interaction as a whole.

 Each `Button*` component will affect the state in some way.
 Rather than that component changing state directly or communicating to Wasm to do calculations, I'm going to route all state-changing operations through the `Calculator` component.
 Here is an example of how I want this to work: